 Lifestyle factors have been linked to a variety of malignancies, including the most common in the developed world: lung, colorectal, prostate, and breast cancer .
 In a longitudinal study, participants who had all four lifestyle factors (never smoking, BMI <30, physical activity >3.5 hours weekly, prudent diet) had approximately one-third the risk of cancer compared to those who had none of these factors .
 A comprehensive systematic review with a global focus conducted by the World Cancer Research Fund came to similar conclusions regarding dietary, weight, and activity factors .
 A study of an index, based on recommendations from the World Cancer Research Fund and the American Institute of Cancer Research related to weight management, physical activity, plant and animal food consumption, breastfeeding in women, and alcohol intake, found a significant association of higher scores (better compliance) with risk reduction for total cancer and multiple specific cancers (colorectal, stomach, breast, endometrium, lung, kidney, liver, esophagus) but not for prostate, ovarian, pancreatic, or bladder cancer .
 Despite a robust knowledge of what factors decrease cancer risk, implementation of cancer prevention lags .

 This topic reviews the major modifiable cancer risk factors and briefly addresses chemoprevention.
 Lifestyle issues which are associated with an increased risk of cancer are also risk factors for other diseases, such as stroke, heart disease, and diabetes.
-(See "Overview of primary prevention of coronary heart disease and stroke" and "Prediction and prevention of type 2 diabetes mellitus".)
+(See "Overview of primary prevention of coronary heart disease and stroke" and "Risk factors for type 2 diabetes mellitus".)